 In the case of a suspension, the Senior Deputy Head will phone the parents/carers to inform them and discuss the behaviour and pastoral support for the student.
-A letter will be sent from the Headmaster's Office.
+A letter will be sent to confirm the conversation.
 The Headmaster will see the student, with the Divisional Head, on their return from suspension to reinforce future expectations.